Clement Renzi: Fresno, California

 In 1963 the couple moved to Dorothy's hometown of Fresno, to raise their daughter in a quieter environment.
 Although he had intended to continue shipping his work to the Sculpture Center in New York, his work quickly proved appealing to Fresno collectors.
 Within a year, Renzi had secured a commission for a large bronze, The Visit, for the City's new outdoor mall.

 Renzi taught in the art department at Fresno State College for three years, but left when it seemed to be taking too much attention from his work.
-Renzi had built a studio in his backyard in Fresno's Fig Garden neighborhood, and travelled periodically to cast his larger bronze works through the lost wax process in ItalyItaly and Spain.
+Renzi had built a studio in his backyard in Fresno's Fig Garden neighborhood, and travelled periodically to cast his larger bronze works through the lost wax process in Italy and Spain.
 As costs rose in Europe, he turned to foundries in Mexico City and California.
 His terra cotta works, made from locally derived clay, were often cast in a kiln on the premises of his home.
 Most of the completed works were unique or cast in editions of two or three.

 Renzi continued to receive almost uninterrupted commissions for large bronzes for area hospitals, banks, churches, schools, colleges, the Fresno library, entertainment centers, civic buildings, parks, malls and businesses.
 In addition, he produced hundreds of smaller works, which he sold from his home and through local galleries.
 He also continued to offer works through the Lillian Kornbluth gallery in Fairlawn, New Jersey; the William Beattie Gallery in Chicago, and Sculpture Center in New York City.